 Khoso Baluch joined our Board in October 2016 upon his appointment as our Chief Executive Officer.
-As of February 1, 2020, he is serving as our acting Principal Financial Officer and Principal Accounting Officer.
 Mr. Baluch previously served as Senior Vice President and President Europe, Middle East & Africa of UCB, SA, or UCB, from January 2015 to April 2016, Senior Vice President and President of the European Region of UCB from February 2013 to December 2014, and Senior Vice President and Chief Marketing Officer of UCB from January 2010 to February 2013.
 Prior to joining UCB, Mr. Baluch worked for Eli Lilly and Company for 24 years, holding international positions spanning Europe, the Middle East and the United States in general management, business development, market access and product leadership.
 He has served as an independent director of Poxel SA, a French publicly traded biotech company, since 2013, and chairs its compensation committee.
 He also serves as a member of the business development and scientific committees of Poxel SA.
 Mr. Baluch holds a BSc in Aeronautical Engineering from City University London and a Masters of Business Administration from Cranfield School of Management.
 Among other qualifications, attributes and skills, Mr. Baluch's business expertise and significant executive management experience in the pharmaceutical industry led to the conclusion of our Board that he should serve as a director of our Company in light of our business and structure.